petalo/legal-markdown-js/docs/architecture/03_processing_pipeline.md

 - The pipeline exports are additive; existing consumers that call `processLegalMarkdownWithRemark` directly remain supported
-- New helpers (`buildProcessingContext`, `generateAllFormats`, `processAndGenerateFormats`) provide clear integration points for upcoming API layers or background workers
+- New helpers (`buildProcessingContext`, `applyStringTransformations`, `generateAllFormats`, `processAndGenerateFormats`) provide clear integration points for upcoming API layers or background workers
-- Legacy pipeline code paths tracked in `docs/legacy-deprecation-plan.md` can be migrated incrementally by swapping in the three-phase helpers without touching business logic
+- Legacy pipeline code paths tracked in `docs/legacy-deprecation-plan.md` can be migrated incrementally by swapping in the four-phase helpers without touching business logic
+- **Issue #149:** The `remarkClauses` plugin has been removed.
+Optional clauses are now processed in Phase 2 (String Transformations), enabling proper handling of multi-line content with markdown formatting